roachseb/NewsAPI-Python-Client/README.md

 ## Future Plans

-- Improve error handling and validation.
+- Enhance error handling and validation.
-- Add more examples and use cases.
+- Include more examples and use cases.
-- Create more comprehensive documentation.
+- Develop comprehensive documentation.

 ## Contributing

-We welcome contributions from the community.
+Contributions from the community are welcome.
 Please refer to the CONTRIBUTING.md file for more details.

 ## License